jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - dynamic slots: https://github.com/sveltejs/svelte/issues/2588 && https://github.com/sveltejs/svelte/pull/4296
 - Scrollspy TOC in sidebar (maybe client-side only for setup simplicity) - look at svelte-put toc
 - use plugin to automatically give IDs to stories
-- Investigate [Histoire plugin](https://github.com/histoire-dev/histoire/tree/main/packages/histoire-plugin-screenshot) or [Viteshot](https://viteshot.com/) for visual regression screenshot testing
+- screenshots: VitestPreview, [Histoire plugin](https://github.com/histoire-dev/histoire/tree/main/packages/histoire-plugin-screenshot) and [Viteshot](https://viteshot.com/) for tips
 - Dark mode (both for Kitbook and for individual sandboxes - or be able to show light and dark side by side) learn from https://github.com/dansvel/sveltekit-windi
 - backlinks
 - esbuild minify and don't place things into one folder (unbuild)